karlo0/AstraZeneca-S2DS/README.md

 	-Degree

 ### Step8.
-	Measure all recommendation scores for top-n nodes (according to EigenCentrality metric).
+	Measure all recommendation scores for top-n nodes (according to the EigenCentrality metric).
 Rank them.

 ### Step9.
 	Plot recommendation strength subgraph for a given cardinality using internal (limited) Network-X capabilities.